blurite/rsprot/README.md

 ## Changes

+### Revision 224
+Revision 224 saw the introduction of submenus in interfaces, as well as more diversity changes.

+#### Additions
+Two client-to-server packets, and one server-to-client packet was introduced.
+1. UPDATE_PLAYER_MODEL
+2. IF_SUBOP
+3. UNKNOWN

+The update player model is a newer 224-specific variant of the previous UPDATE_PLAYER_MODEL, which was renamed to UPDATE_PLAYER_MODEL_OLD.
+Neither of these packets is actually in use.
+The new addition is also riddled with bugs: In the C++ client, the revision check if >= 24 rather than >= 224, and the size defined for this packet is 26, when the sum of the payload only adds up to 20 bytes.
+As this packet is completely bugged, no variant of this was implemented in RSProt in the current stage.

+The unknown packet, while sent and available in the java client, is currently unidentified.
+Only empty strings are ever sent in it, and the property only gets passed to a clientscript instruction.
+There are no clientscripts that would use this property right now.
+Due to the lack of information surrounding this packet right now, the packet will not be implemented yet.
+Once we know what it is for, support will be added retroactively.

 ### Revision 223
 Not many changes occurred in revision 223 - four new packets were introduced, one of which is an updated variant of an older one.